Dealing With A Male Infertility Diagnosis As A Female Partner

 Often, the male partner feels embarrassed, less “manly”, and is reluctant to want to talk about their feelings, because they feel shame and guilt at being identified as the problem.
 There is still a stigma in which male patients are apprehensive to discuss their diagnosis for fear that their difficulty reflects negatively on their masculinity.

 This is a good time to seek support from a counselor to help provide guidance and resources to help you communicate with your spouse about this issue.
 Consider also joining a local or online support group for infertility to gain support from those with a similar diagnosis and facing the same choices you are.

 What Should Women Do After Male Partner’s Infertility Diagnosis

 The first thing to do is not lose hope that you can still have a baby.
 Many male infertility diagnoses can be resolved.
 The first step to take is to go see a urologist if the male partner hasn’t yet.
 Seeing a urologist can help, because the urologist can try treating the problem.

 Some issues that create male infertility can be treated or corrected with surgery.
 Treatment may often consist of antibiotics for an infection, surgical correction to remove a varicocele, reverse a vasectomy, or repair an obstruction with a duct and medications to improve sperm production.

 Support is paramount when dealing with a male infertility diagnosis.
 At Aspire Fertility, we have counselors on-site that can provide a safe environment in which to have these conversations and to provide hope for alternate roads to successful conception.
-Contact our Houston, Dallas, or Atlanta locations to help you through this process.
+Contact our Houston, Dallas, McAllen, Austin, or San Antonio locations to help you through this process.